DuckRodgers/Google-Foobar/README.md

 Since the output required by the challenge was "2,2", I used from __future__ import print_function.
 Complete success!
 We were able to win **LAMBCHOP's** attention and go to **LEVEL 2!**

-## The Second Level - Second Challenge
+## The Second Level - First Challenge
 Happily past the first round, our adventure must go on.
 Pretty excited and confident, I was thinking "huh, getting into Google isn't _that_ hard", I put on my best pompous mask and requested the second challenge.
 This was a saturday morning, because I worked so I wanted to have as much time as possible to crack this.

 Good news: My strategy worked out fine, because I needed every single minute for this.